Best Game Improvement Irons

 Unpopular answer, but shaft choice boils down to personal preference.
 In general, steel shafts are associated with more skilled players, and graphite is seen as more for beginners.

-Graphite shafts are more expensive, and lighter than steel shafts.
+Graphite shafts are more expensive and lighter than steel shafts.
 With the lighter weight, your swing speed is faster, and in turn, distance is increased.
 Steel shafts are more responsive and provide better feedback on the contact you’ve made.

 In terms of durability, steel shafts are less likely to break than graphite shafts.
 Most players with faster swing speeds prefer steel shafts because they are better suited to support their up-tempo game.